 One of England’s most beautiful country homes is situated outside the charming city of Saffron Walden.

-Audley End House is a mansion built in the 17th century that has been through several renovations and, at one point, was the home of King Charles II.
+Audley End House is a mansion built in the 17th century that has been through several renovations.
+At one point, it was the home of King Charles II.
 The scale and splendour of the property, located close to the west of the beautiful Saffron Waldon, are breathtaking.

 The gardens, particularly the gardens, make a wonderful spot to have a picnic or an amazing photo opportunity.
 From a historical point of view, the home has a fascinating history.

 During World War II, it was used to train secret Polish personnel before being taken into enemy territory.
-If this is a region you are particularly interested in, English Heritage offers guided tours that cover the details of the house’s 400 years of history.
+English Heritage offers guided tours of the house’s 400-year history in this region.

 Also Read: Most Instagrammable Places In Ireland